On this page....

 Q |

-What if my study has procedures that occur within the Medical Center, but there isn’t any standard of care (SOC) billing? |
+What if my study has procedures that bill through APeX, but there isn’t any standard of care (SOC), it is all research? |

 A |